Join the Global Breast Cancer Movement

 Progesterone

-A hormone made by the body that important in menstrual cycles and pregnancy.
-May be made in a laboratory and used in birth control pills, postmenopausal hormone therapy and other types of hormone treatments.
+A hormone made by the body that is important in menstrual cycles and pregnancy.
+May be made in a lab (called progestin) and used in birth control pills, menopausal hormone therapy and other types of hormone treatment.

 Progesterone Receptor

-Specific proteins on breast cells that progesterone hormones attach to.
-A high number of progesterone receptors often means that a cancer cell needs progesterone to grow.
+Specific proteins in cells that progesterone hormones attach to.
+A high number of progesterone receptors in a breast cancer cell often means the cancer cell needs progesterone to grow.

 Progression